Patriots of DAR Members

 Burwell Davis Col. Thomas Eaton's Regt.
 Rev. War.
 His grave was marked by the SOA.
 Shady Grove Methodist Church Cemetery in Warren County, NC.

-BURWELL DAVIS, born 14 August 1756 in Granville County NC, was drafted into the state Militia in 1778.
-His service was for six months and he served under Captain Britain Harris.
-His pension request says they marched to Kinston on the Neuse River, then south across the Santee River at Moncks Corner, on into Georgia where they engaged the British.
+BURWELL DAVIS, born 14 August 1756 in Granville County, NC, was drafted into the state Militia in 1778.
+He served for six months under Captain Britain Harris.
+His pension request says they marched to Kinston on the Neuse River, then south across the Santee River at Moncks Corner, on into Georgia, where they engaged the British.

-In May he received a discharge signed by Major Thomas Scurlock of Halifax NC.
-In 1781 he was called up once more.
-According to his pension the company could choose between serving three months or furnishing their own horse and serving two months.
-Burwell chose to use his own horse but following the Battle at Guilford Courthouse the troops joined General Greene at Troublesome Iron Works where the horse were sent home.
+In May, he received a discharge signed by Major Thomas Scurlock of Halifax, NC.
+In 1781, he was called up once more.
+According to his pension, the company could choose between serving three months or furnishing their own horse and serving two months.
+Burwell chose to use his horse, but following the Battle at Guilford Courthouse, the troops joined General Greene at Troublesome Iron Works where the horses were sent home.
 The men marched to Camden SC.
 Burwell was discharged from Camden and returned home.
 He built a home on Fishing Creek, “corded” his own bed and married Martha “Patsy” Hawkins when he was 33 years old and she was 23.
 He eventually owned 1200 acres where he raised crops and hogs.
 He and Patsy had nine children.
 He made his own coffin and stored peas in it.
 Burwell outlived Patsy by 10 years, dying at the age of almost 90 in 1846.
 Both are buried at Shady Grove United Methodist Cemetery in Warren NC.

 Betsy Brodie Roberts's Patriot

-JOHN HART, born in New Jersey in 1713, played an active role in the formation of the United States of America as early as 1774.
-He began his public service in 1750 when he was elected to the Hunterdon County NJ Board of Chosen Free holders.
-In 1761 he was representing New Jersey in the Colonial Assembly and in 1768 was appointed to the Court of Common Pleas.
-In 1774 he was elected to the committee to “elect and appoint Delegates to the First Continental Congress and protest the Tea Act.”
+JOHN HART, born in New Jersey in 1713, played an active role in forming the United States of America as early as 1774.
+He began his public service in 1750 when he was elected to the Hunterdon County, NJ, Board of Chosen Freeholders.
+In 1761, he represented New Jersey in the Colonial Assembly, and in 1768, he was appointed to the Court of Common Pleas.
+In 1774, he was elected to the committee to “elect and appoint Delegates to the First Continental Congress and protest the Tea Act.”
 The following year he was elected to the New Jersey Committee Correspondence and served on the Committee of Safety.
-In 1776 he was designated to sign the new “Bill of Credit Notes” issued by New Jersey and signed each of the 25,000 notes personally.
-That same year he served in the State Continental Congress and in June was elected as one of five New Jersey delegates to the Second Continental Congress.
+In 1776, he was designated to sign the new “Bill of Credit Notes” issued by New Jersey and personally signed each of the 25,000 notes.
+That same year, he served in the State Continental Congress and, in June, was elected as one of five New Jersey delegates to the Second Continental Congress.
 His was the thirteenth signature on the Declaration of Independence.
-In August 1776 Hart was elected to the New Jersey General Assembly and served as the first speaker of the house.
-That same year his wife of 37 years, Deborah Scudder died and a few months later, John and two young children were forced to flee their home in advance of British troops.
-He was re-elected to serve as Speaker of the Assembly of NJ two additional terms.
+In August 1776, Hart was elected to the New Jersey General Assembly and served as the first speaker of the house.
+That same year, his wife of 37 years, Deborah Scudder, died, and a few months later, John and two young children were forced to flee their home in advance of British troops.
+He was re-elected to serve as Speaker of the Assembly of NJ for two additional terms.

 Christine Urick's Patriot

 William Harris was involved in the fight for independence as early as 1774.
-In September 1774 the town of New Gloucester (Massachusetts/Maine) chose Harris to represent the town at a County Convention “to consider what measures were expedient to adopt for the general interest of the County in the then alarming situation of public affairs.”
-In a report read aloud and published members wrote “We believe our enemies supposed we must submit and tamely give up all our rights.
-It is true a rigorous opposition will subject us to many inconveniences, but how much greater will our misery be if we relinquish all we now enjoy, and lay our future earnings at the mercy of despotic men?”
-Two years later Captain William Harris was elected to a committee to insure the townsmen followed the resolve of Congress.
+In September 1774, the town of New Gloucester (Massachusetts/Maine) chose Harris to represent the town at a County Convention “to consider what measures were expedient to adopt for the general interest of the County in the then alarming situation of public affairs.”
+In a report read aloud and published, members wrote, “We believe our enemies supposed we must submit and tamely give up all our rights.
+A rigorous opposition will subject us to many inconveniences, but how much greater will our misery be if we relinquish all we now enjoy and lay our future earnings at the mercy of despotic men?”
+Two years later, Captain William Harris was elected to a committee to ensure the townsmen followed the resolve of Congress.

-He was commissioned in September 1777 and was present at the defense of Falmouth (present-day Portland Maine) in 1779.
+He was commissioned in September 1777 and was present at the defense of Falmouth (present-day Portland, Maine) in 1779.
 Capt.
-Harris was born in 1731in North Yarmouth and was active in the incorporation of the town.
-He retained his interest in civic affairs when he moved to New Gloucester where he remained until his death in 1824 at the age of 92.
-In 1754 he married Mary Bradbury who died in 1817.
+Harris was born in 1731in North Yarmouth and was active in the town's incorporation.
+He retained his interest in civic affairs when he moved to New Gloucester, where he remained until he died in 1824 at 92.
+In 1754, he married Mary Bradbury, who died in 1817.
 They had ten children, more than 70 grandchildren, and 107 great-grandchildren when they died.
 At least one son, Moses, also served in the Revolutionary War.

 Lynn Deen's Patriot